 Best retro-chic flip phone: Motorola Razr V3

 - Price: Varies by seller

 - Why we like it: A classic flip phone design

 - Works with: AT&T and T-Mobile networks

-The Motorola Razr V3 was released in 2004 and set the standard for flip phones at the time, selling more than 50 million units.
+Motorola released the Razr V3 in 2004 and set the standard for flip phones at the time, selling more than 50 million units.
 Now, a decade and a half later, it’s a cool conversation piece — and we don’t mean simply to talk with others.

-While you aren’t going to get many of the modern smartphone features, with the Razr V3, what you will get is the sleek, razor thin design that has pretty much set the tone for mobile handsets over nearly two decades.
-There may be some cool handsets coming out now, but this is the one that set the standard for coolness and sleek design.
+While you aren’t going to get many of the modern smartphone features with the Razr V3, what you will get is the sleek, razor thin design that has pretty much set the tone for mobile handsets over nearly two decades.
 And it all begins with that easily recognizable razor-thin aircraft aluminum case.

 The phone itself allows for up to 1,000 contacts to be stored, with an additional 250 possible on the SIM card.
 You also get text and multimedia messaging, MP3 file support, a calculator and support for POP3, SMTP, and IMAP4 email.
 Plus the battery life is commendable with seven hours of talk time or 12 days in standby.

-Alcatel MyFlip: Best flip phone for cheap 4G access
+Best flip phone for cheap 4G access: Alcatel MyFlip

 - Price: $20